dkriegner/xrayutilities/README.txt

 --------

 * examples:           directory with example scripts and configurations
-* python:             directory with the sources for the Python package
+* xrayutilities:      directory with the sources for the Python package
 * setup.py:           distutils install script used for the package installation
 * xrayutilities.pdf:  pdf-file with documentation of the package